jar398/cldiff/README.md

 ## Report file format

-This is going to be highly in flux... as of today we have:
+This is highly in flux... as of today we have:

  * `nesting` - increases with hierarchical nesting depth, so in general (for example) the value in this row will be greater for